codership/documentation/galeracluster/source/documentation/xtrabackup-options.rst

 When you set this parameter, the node reports progress on XtraBackup progress in state transfers.
 If you set the value to ``1``, the node makes these reports to the database server stderr.
 If you set the value to a file path, it writes the progress to that file.

-.. note:: Bear in mind, that a ``0`` value is invalid.
+.. note:: Keep in mind, that a ``0`` value is invalid.
 If you want to disable this parameter, delete or comment it out.

 .. code-block:: ini